netzmacht-archive/contao-theme-plus-importer/README.md

 Install
 --------

--Theme Plus importer can be installed using the composer repository:
+~~Theme Plus importer can be installed using the composer repository: `netzmacht/contao-theme-plus-importer`~~
-`netzmacht/contao-theme-plus-importer`-

 You have to install it manually at the moment.
 Installing by composer is on the roadmap.